openshift/insights-operator/docs/arch.md

 Both `requests` and `limits` were based on tests where we tried to starve the operator and some statistics based on the [metadata](https://github.com/openshift/insights-operator/tree/master/docs/insights-archive-sample/insights-operator/gathers.json).

 >Currently the memory usage `limit` is very generous because we found that there are few clusters that have very excessive memory usage.(~500 Mi)
-We identified a potential cause and are making steps to solve it also we plan to get further metadata so we can set a more reasonable limit in the future.
+We identified a potential cause and are taking steps to solve it also we plan to get further metadata so we can set a more reasonable limit in the future.
 In normal/average scenarios 200Mi memory is more then enough for the operator to work without any issue